choubari/Muslim-App/README.md

 - [x] Save its value locally
 - [ ] Fix Notifications on API level 26 and plus
 - [x] Seperate Ads codes on a different file (added to .gitignore)
+- [x] Provide Google testing Ads codes on [a different file](https://gist.github.com/choubari/7f773bb683c98368b7649bf51ae7f003) to avoid missing string errors for new contributors and launch app successfully.

 ### In progress :

 - [ ] Implementing English Translation.
-- [ ] Provide Google testing Ads codes on a different file to avoid missing string errors for new contributors.

-## :tada: Download *Beta Version*:
+## :tada: Download _Beta Version_:

 We hit 500+ Downloads on PlayStore :

-*Still in Beta version, please if you find any issue or you want to suggest a feature, feel free to open an issue.*
+_Still in Beta version, please if you find any issue or you want to suggest a feature, feel free to open an issue._

 <p align="center">
  <a href='https://play.google.com/store/apps/details?id=com.choubapp.muslimapp&pcampaignid=pcampaignidMKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png'/ width="300px" heigh="100px" ></a>

 ## :link: Resources :

 Graphic elements and icons: [Freepik](freepik.com) , [FlatIcon](flaticon.com) and [icon8](icons8.com)

 Qibla Menu inspired from [this repository](https://github.com/najamiqbal/kiblat-Campass-android)

 ## :loudspeaker: Looking for collaborators :

 I'm quite busy and I can't maintain the project frequently (adding new features and fixing API compatibility issues).
 If you want to be a collaborator on the project, please feel free to contact me on [instagram](https://www.instagram.com/choubari_/) !
 You've to be passionate about programming and interested on developping islamic apps and on open source contributions.

 ## :copyright: Credits & Support: